US Customs Tells Airlines To Ignore Ban; DOJ To File Emergency Stay[Breaking]

 “At the earliest possible time, the Department of Justice intends to file an emergency stay of this outrageous order and defend the executive order of the President, which we believe is lawful and appropriate.
 The president’s order is intended to protect the homeland and he has the constitutional authority and responsibility to protect the American people.
 As the law states, ‘Whenever the President finds that the entry of any aliens or of any class of aliens into the United States would be detrimental to the interests of the United States, he may by proclamation, and for such period as he shall deem necessary, suspend the entry of all aliens or any class of aliens as immigrants or non-immigrants, or impose on the entry of aliens any restrictions he may deem to be appropriate.'”

-The Office of the Press Secretary has released a new statement that has removed the word, “outrageous,” but is otherwise identical to the previous statement.
+Just a few minutes after releasing that statement, the Office of the Press Secretary released a new statement that had removed the word, “outrageous,” but was otherwise identical to the previous statement.

 WH: DOJ will file emergency request to stop a judge's nationwide halt of Trump's travel ban https://t.co/0f3mwqdxZu https://t.co/IMAAwUGRmV